vinn03/ecce-app-challenge-2024/README.md

   - Click ont he home button to zoom back to the default extent of the map.
   - To view/hide the legend, click on the "toggle" button above the zoom buttons, denoted by two parallel arrows.
   - To view/hide certain map layers, check/uncheck the checkboxes associated with each layer in the legend.

+How to use the ArcGIS Experience app:
+- Upon opening the Experience Builder, users encounter a splash screen with a brief introduction explaining the app's purpose and directing them to click the info icon on the main page for further details.
+The splash screen can be closed by pressing OK in the bottom right corner.
+- After closing the splash screen, users are presented with the main map displaying census metropolitan areas (urban settlements) from 1971 and 2020.
+Various icons such as 'Map Layers', 'Legend', 'Search', and 'Home' are available on the map.
+- The 'Map Layers' button allows users to toggle urban area layers and Greenbelt-related layers such as regions, towns, parks, crops, and riverways.
+These layers are not initially visible but can be activated using this widget.
+- The 'Legend' button displays the current layers on the map.
+Users can search for addresses using the 'Search' button (magnifying glass), located alongside the other buttons in the top left corner.
+- Zoom keys and a 'Home' button for returning to the original map scale are located in the bottom right corner of the map.
+- The left side of the screen features an info icon and an arrow to open a sidebar containing instructions on app usage and a summary of urbanization.
+- In the top right corner of the screen, there is an embedded link to the app's website.

 Goals of the app:
 - To give users an understanding of urbanization at a basic level.